 How Much Does Sling TV Cost?

 That’s where things get a little tricky.
-It’s $20 a month for a basic package which includes the following channels only: ABC, Univision, UniMas, Adult Swim, A&E, AMC, Bloomberg, Cartoon Network, CNN, Disney Channel, El Rey, ESPN, ESPN2, Food Network, Freeform, Galavisión, HGTV, History, IFC, Lifetime, Local Now by The Weather Channel, Maker, Polaris TV,TBS, TNT, Travel Channel, Viceland.
+It’s $20 a month for a basic option which includes the following channels only: ABC, Univision, UniMas, Adult Swim, A&E, AMC, Bloomberg, Cartoon Network, CNN, Disney Channel, El Rey, ESPN, ESPN2, Food Network, Freeform, Galavisión, HGTV, History, IFC, Lifetime, Local Now by The Weather Channel, Maker, Polaris TV,TBS, TNT, Travel Channel, Viceland.